mudasobwa/mudasobwa.github.io/_posts/2018-10-30-generated-module-as-a-guard.md

 ## Naïve Approach

 The naïve approach to handle this use case would be to maintain a map, containing currency pairs as keys and rules as values, and apply rules to the incomind rates to check whether the rate is of interest or not.
 Rules would be simple maps specifying the acceptable interval for the rate as `min` and `max` values.
-Something like this (for the sake of an example ket’s assume rates are coming as maps already, for instance from RabbitMQ or like):
+Something like this (for the sake of an example let’s assume rates are coming as maps already, for instance from RabbitMQ or like):

 ```elixir
 defmodule Validator do